nuxt/content/docs/content/en/themes/docs.md

 ### Locales

-The first level of directories in the `content/` folder will be the locales you defined in your `nuxt.config.js`.
+The first level of directories in the `content/` folder are the locales used with [nuxt-i18n](https://github.com/nuxt-community/i18n-module) defined in your `nuxt.config.js`.
 By default there is only the default `en` locale defined, you have to create a `content/en/` directory to make it work.

 You can override the locales in your `nuxt.config.js`: